MagicAndIndustryTeam/MagicAndIndustry/README.md

 MagicAndIndustry
 ================

-A Forge mod for Minecraft 1.7.2.
-Guess what it does.
+Magic and Industry is a research-based technology and magic mod for Minecraft 1.7.10 using Minecraft Forge.